Official Competition Rules

 -

-Type of Work: Original research—not simple class reports or personal stories.
+Type of Work: Research—not simple class reports or personal stories.
 Projects must show an original question, process, or investigation.

 -